npezza93/sqlite_backups/README.md

-# SqliteBackups
+# SQLiteBackups

-A dead simple Rails engine to backup your Sqlite databases utilizing Active Storage.
+A dead simple Rails engine to backup your SQLite databases utilizing Active Storage.

 ## Usage